manugaco/manugaco/README.md

 ### My name is Manu García, welcome to my github profile:

-- 🔭 I’m currently working on a consumption confidence app.
+- 🔭 I’m currently working on a KPI migration project.
-- 🌱 I’m currently improving my skills in sofware engineering.
+- 🌱 I’m currently improving my management skills.
-- 👯 I’m looking to collaborate in Data Science projects.
+- 👯 I’m looking to collaborate in GenerativeAI projects.
 - 🤔 I’m looking for help with some of my projects.
 - 💬 Ask me about Data Science methodologies.